Saab 9-3 Luxury

 Weakness:

+The steering gets a little squirrely when you really get on the gas (at low speeds).
+This car depreciates unbelievably fast.
 This car is as fun to drive as it is to look at.
 It took almost a month to get used to driving the car.
 At first I thought the car was simply an economy car with great gas milage.
 I wondered what all of the performance hype was about but once I got used to driving the car at 2500 RPM and above I realized the awesome power and torque the car realy has.
 This car is like a great album, it just keeps growing on you.
+Similar Products Used: 1991 Jeep, 1998 Trans Am, 1968 Caddy |

 [Aug 04, 2003]